baaannnaaannn/valve-vram-fix-for-ubuntu-debian/README.md

 mainstream - still has no patches for fix
 liquorix - has patches but it wouldnt load for me
 xanmod - still has not patches
 pika os - has patches and works
+compile yourself applying patches

 ## compiling dmemcg-booster
 so ive compiled dmemcg booster and it seems compiled right